HarvardMapCollection/tutorials/census/steps/index.md

 [Lesson 05 - Normalizing the data](https://harvardmapcollection.github.io/tutorials/qgis/normalize)
-This step-by-step tutorial will describe the process for converting census data made available as raw counts to more mappable percentages.
+This step-by-step tutorial will describe the process for converting census counts to percentages, often more suitable for mapping.

 [Lesson 06 - Styling the data](https://harvardmapcollection.github.io/tutorials/census/steps/style)
-This reference guide will point towards resources for cartography, map design, and further help.
+This reference guide will point towards next steps for map design, cartography, and the QGIS print layout.

 ## More help